LAMcGuinness/Milestone1-Bluebells/README.md

 4. [Font Awesome](https://fontawesome.com/v4.7.0/) was used for icons used throughout the website

 5. [Adobe Color](https://color.adobe.com/create/color-wheel) selected a colour palette for website from adobe color.
 I chose blue tones as this is inline with current branding the school.

+6. [Google Maps](https://www.google.com/maps) was used to share the location of the school.

+7. [Photoshop](https://www.adobe.com/photoshop/online/resize-image.html) used to resize and crop images.

+8. [Lighthouse](https://developers.google.com/web/tools/lighthouse) used to test accessibility and performance.

+9. [W3C Validator](https://validator.w3.org/) used to check code HTML

+10. [W3C CSS](https://validator.w3.org/) used to check code in CSS

+11. [W3C Spell Checker](https://www.w3.org/2002/01/spellchecker) preformed spell check and corrected spelling mistake using this.

 ## Testing